The Moxy Show

 The Moxy Show, also known as The Moxy Pirate Show and The Moxy & Flea Show, (Note: The Moxy Show has gone by three names throughout its airing.
 The series was titled The Moxy Pirate Show when it first premiered on December 5, 1993; was renamed The Moxy Show upon the introduction of Flea on November 6, 1994; and was briefly known as The Moxy & Flea Show for one episode on December 25, 1995.) is an American animated anthology television series produced by Colossal Pictures for Cartoon Network.
 It consists of classic cartoons inter-spliced with segments featuring commentary from an anthropomorphic dog named Moxy, who purportedly works for Cartoon Network as a janitor but secretly hijacks their signal every Sunday.

 The Moxy Show was Cartoon Network's first exclusive original programming and was created out of Cartoon Network's desire for an animated host that could be aired live.
 They contracted Colossal Pictures to develop the character and the motion capture technology to realize Cartoon Network's vision.
 Moxy was voiced by Bobcat Goldthwait, while Colossal Pictures' software used John Stevenson as an actor for Moxy's movements.
 The series first aired as The Moxy Pirate Show on December 5, 1993, before being rebranded as The Moxy Show on November 6, 1994, alongside the introduction of a new character named Flea, who serves as Moxy's sidekick.
-The series run ended on May 25, 1996, reportedly due to poor audience reception, and has become lost media.
+The series run ended on May 25, 1996, and is currently unavailable.

 Premise

 Moxy (voiced by Bobcat Goldthwait) is an anthropomorphic dog who purportedly works as a janitor for Cartoon Network and was unsuccessful in being granted his own show.
 Moxy has built a bootleg studio in his closet where he hijacks the signal to Cartoon Network every week to host The Moxy Show.
 On The Moxy Show, Moxy showcases classic cartoons such as Looney Tunes, Tom and Jerry and Popeye.
 Between each cartoon, Moxy provides commentary and trivia.
-During the show's initial iteration as The Moxy Pirate Show, Moxy was the only character.

 When the show rebranded as The Moxy Show, a sidekick named Flea (voiced by Penn Jillette, and later by Chris Rock) was introduced, who is described as a "professional pest".
 Moxy and Flea serve as a dynamic duo, in which Moxy is careless while Flea is level-headed.

+During the show's initial iteration as The Moxy Pirate Show, Moxy was the only character.
+Sometimes when Moxie is hosting, the "Boss Alert" screen will go off where his partially-unseen live-action boss (portrayed by an uncredited actor) would bark orders at him to get something done or scold him and Flea for something for what they have done wrong.